 Going to Saigon and don’t have much time to spend there?
 Here’s a brief guide to 10 things to do in Saigon in just 3 days!

-Needless to say, one of them is Saigon, the ending point of Giorgio’s incredible adventure.
-I have been there during a trip that took me from Bangkok to Vietnam, which I have crossed from North to South, then to Siem Reap in Cambodia and eventually back to Thailand, in Koh Chang.
-I’d enjoy exploring the city (nowadays called Ho Chi Minh) through the author’s eyes.
-I’d head straight to those Ho Chi Minh City attractions that I didn’t have time to see during my first visit.
+I visited Saigon during a trip that took me from Bangkok to Vietnam, which I have crossed from North to South, then to Siem Reap in Cambodia and eventually back to Thailand, in Koh Chang.

-I couldn’t have been more wrong.
-I fell in love with Saigon the minute I lay foot in the city.
-I felt immediately captured by its energy.
-It was so different from the capital, Hanoi.
-People here seemed more cheerful, more interested in communicating with travelers (indeed, meeting the locals is what to do in Saigon!).
-It may well be the sunny weather, that made it pleasant to walk around.
+I am pretty sure you will end up falling in love with Saigon the minute you lay foot in the city.
+As I have said before, you will feel immediately captured by its energy.
+It is so different from the capital, Hanoi.
+People in Saigon seem more cheerful, more interested in communicating with travelers (indeed, meeting the locals is what to do in Saigon!).
+It may well be the sunny weather, that makes it pleasant to walk around.

-People were welcoming, indeed.
-They smiled at me and always made an effort to help me find the place I was looking for.
-They were glad to pose for pictures.
-Whenever they saw me take out my camera, they called out and asked to be photographed (and taking pictures of the every day life of the locals is one of the nicest things to do in Saigon).
-They seemed way more cheerful than their cousins from the North.
+People are welcoming, indeed.
+They smile at you and always male an effort to help you find the place you are looking for.
+They are glad to pose for pictures.
+Whenever they see you take out your camera, they call out and ask to be photographed (and taking pictures of the every day life of the locals is one of the nicest things to do in Saigon).
+They seem way more cheerful than their cousins from the North.

-Sure enough, I vowed to make the most of my limited time in Saigon.
-I did all the most fun things to do in Saigon, and I left with a note to myself to go back one day to explore more of it.
+Sure enough, you really should make it a point to make the most of your limited time in Saigon.
+Hit all the most fun things to do in Saigon, and make a not to yourself to go back some day.